0xMukesh/thw-faucet-cli/blog.md

 export default Home;
 ```

-Let’s what kind of magic is the above code doing 👀
+Let’s understand what kind of magic is the above code doing 👀

-We can are using the React hooks provided by the `@thirdweb-dev/react` package which we have installed just a while ago.
+We are using the React hooks provided by the `@thirdweb-dev/react` package which we have installed just a while ago.
 We are importing the following hooks:

-- `useAddress`, Used to get the address when the user has successfully authenticated themselves
+- `useAddress`, Used to get the address when the user has successfully authenticated themselves via metamask
-- `connectWithMetamask`, Used to open the Metamask popup from which the user can authenticate themselves
+- `connectWithMetamask`, Used to open the metamask popup from which the user can authenticate themselves
 - `connectWithCoinbaseWallet`, Used to authenticate the user via [Coinbase Wallet](https://www.coinbase.com/wallet)
 - `connectWithWalletConnect`, Used to authenticate the user via [Wallet Connect](https://walletconnect.com/)